Itsyous2f/Pointer/README.md

 npm run dev
 ```

-### MAKE SURE TO CHECK SETTINGS PAGE TO INSTALL THE OLLAMA MODELS
+### MAKE SURE TO CHECK THE SETTINGS PAGE TO INSTALL THE OLLAMA MODELS

 ---

 ## 🤝 Credits / Contact
-Made with ❤️ by [Your Name].
+Made with ❤️ by ME. --Note that this Readme was AI-generated.